 As you advance in your career, you start to shift from going out to find a new job to letting the new opportunities find you.
 This is natural, and a good indicator that you are heading toward success.
 However, making that shift from going out and finding the job, to it finding you, can be one that people have questions about.
 Mainly, “how do I do that?”.
 Read on below for my tips on standing out to Executive Recruiters like myself, and get your next leg up in your career.

 Your next step should be to make your online presence is professional and relevant to where you want your career to go.
 This should mainly be reflected in your LinkedIn page.
 It should look just as good, if not better, than your resume.
 I also highly suggest that you tailor your LinkedIn page to careers you may be interested in.
-For example, take a look at job postings that interest you.
+For example, take a look at job postings that interest you and that fit your Myers-Briggs personality type.
 Keep track of the phrasing and keywords that the job postings use, and put them into your profile.
 This will help recruiters filling these positions find you because they will often use job posting language in their search.

 You also need to pay attention to the visual appeal of your page.
 Is your profile photo up to date and professional?
 If not, consider getting professional headshots taken.
 Is there plenty of content on your LinkedIn that is relevant to you, and your current career aspirations?
 All of these factors go into a recruiter making the decision to choose you as a good candidate.